Jobs at Sharp

 How do I become a nurse practitioner?

-The entry-level training for NPs is a graduate degree.
-At this time, NPs complete a master's or doctoral degree program.
-This means that NPs earn a bachelor's degree in nursing (four years of education), then their graduate NP degree (two to four years of education).
-Both types of programs provide the knowledge and clinical skills needed by NPs to perform as independent health care providers.
+NPs complete a master's or doctoral degree program.
+This means that NPs earn a bachelor's degree in nursing, then their graduate NP degree (MSN or DNP).
+An NP program provides the knowledge and clinical skills needed by NPs to perform as independent health care providers.
 Didactic and clinical courses prepare nurses with specialized knowledge and clinical competency to practice in primary care, acute care and long-term care.
 Self-directed continued learning and professional development beyond the formal advanced education are essential to maintain clinical competency.

 Nurse practitioner programs and requirements.